-Our last post introduced a new way to connect QA measures with business outcomes we all care about, such as retention, share of wallet and advocacy.
+Our last post introduced a new way to connect QA measures with business outcomes we all care about, such as retention, share of wallet, and advocacy.
 Tethr’s latest scoring algorithm, the Agent Impact Score (AIS) isolates the agent’s impact on perceived customer effort, by focusing on potentially damaging effects the agent may have on customer loyalty.
+Today, we’ll discuss the call center quality assurance best practices that AIS encourages, that can make a real difference in how your customers perceive your business.

 Too often our quality assurance processes rely heavily on very binary, black and white measures.
 What agents are often left with is guidance rooted in what may be easy to observe but in practice feels hard to change.
 Imagine a few common QA outputs: